agathoklisx/libved/README.md

      - the closed brace is on the same byte index of the first letter of the block

-     - the code tries to avoid (if compiler permits) to not use braces on conditional branches and when there is one statement
+     - the code (and if the compiler permits) do not use braces on conditional branches when there is single statement on the block
  */

 /* NOTE: